 Mizuno KRSUltra 60 is a 60 kilometer/ 37 miles long trail race with a total climb of 2000 meters.
 The start and finish of the race is at Aquarama in the center of Kristiansand.
 The course consists of 7 km asphalt, 15 km gravel/dirt road and 38 km technical trail.
 The course is technically demanding and takes you on a tour of Bymarka and Skråstadheia.

 The route has changed slightly from the 2016 edition and will be a few hundred meters longer.
-The trail map is not yet updated to reflect this change.
+The trail map has been updated to reflect this change.